-My name is Claire Taylor and I’m currently the course leader for BTEC Dance.
+My name is Helen Patterson and I’m currently the course leader for BTEC Dance.
 We’re so pleased you’ll be coming to Reigate College to study Dance and we’re looking forward to you joining our busy department at the beginning of the academic year.

 Over the coming months, I’d like you to complete a series of tasks and activities to prepare you for the start of the course.
 These tasks should all be completed independently at home, but you’ll have the chance to talk about what you’ve learnt with other Dance students when your lessons begin in September.